pytest-dev/pytest-flask/docs/tutorial.rst

 Getting started
 ===============

-py.test is capable to pick up and run existing tests without any or little configuration.
+Pytest is capable to pick up and run existing tests without any or little configuration.
 This section describes how to get started quickly.

 Step 1.
 Install
 ---------------

-pytest-flask is available on `PyPi`_, and can be easily installed via ``pip``::
+``pytest-flask`` is available on `PyPi`_, and can be easily installed via ``pip``::

     pip install pytest-flask